2025 USL Cup: Group stage

-The group stage was be played from April 25 to July 26.
+The group stage was played from April 25 to July 26.
 Teams were divided into six regional groups of six or seven teams.
 Teams played two teams in their group at home and two other teams away.

 If a team won in regulation, they received three points in the standings, while the loser received zero.
 If the game was tied at the end of regulation, a penalty kick shootout occurred; the winner received two points and the loser will received one.

 The top team in each group reached a single-elimination knockout stage.
 Of the remaining teams, the two teams with the most points also reached the knockout stage, with most goals scored being used as first tiebreaker.